Cardinals vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton brings a five-game streak with at least one hit into this contest.
+- Buxton brings a five-game streak with at least one hit into this one.
 In his last five games he is batting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games